MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPCentralAdministration.md

 ```

 ### -HostHeader
-The host header of the Central Administration IIS web site.
+Specifies the host header of the Central Administration IIS website.

 If this parameter is omitted there will be no host header binding and the URL of the Central Administration site will be based on the name of this server.